-In the land of Norem, an army of warriors called The Skulls, have forced Norem's magician lord to lose all of his powers.
+STORY / GAMEPLAY In the land of Norem, an army of warriors called "The Skulls", have forced Norem's magician lord to lose all of his powers.
 The desperate man has chosen you as the hero who will trek across Norem and prevail against The Skulls and their evil leader, Kan.
-And not only that, but your girlfriend was kidnapped too by the evil Kan!
-You need now to fight your way through four different levels that mix shoot em up action with 1-on-1 sword fighting against Kan's finest warriors.
+And not only that, but your girlfriend is kidnapped by the evil forces!
+You now set off to fight your way through four different levels that mix shoot 'em up action with 1-Vs-1 sword fighting against Kan's finest warriors.
 The world is mean and the enemies very hard to compete, so grab your sword and start ripping their heads off.
 The gameplay and level designs looks like a mix of the Amiga smash hits Shadow Of The Beast and Wrath Of the Demon.
 During your quests you must collect various objects (these are trophies that will end the reign of Chief Skull).
 If your inventory is not full, access to the next level will be denied.
 At the end of each level you have to fight with your sword against the most terrifying barbarians (one at a time).
 The gameplay mechanics are rather simple and they include hitting incoming foes, jumping on platforms, one-Vs-one fighting and so on.
 You even ride a horse (on level 2)!
 In general, this game is great and it's a highly recommended CPC game mainly for its visuals and sound!

-Ok now let's get serious.
+GRAPHICS / SOUND OK now let's get serious.
 When I first played this game, I couldn't believe in my eyes!
-I thought that I was dreaming as I've never played such a game on an Amstrad CPC, provided its 'weak' hardware!
-The graphics and music are out of this world - something that the CPC users (and in general the 8bit home users) could only dream of.
-The graphics engine here offers overscan screens, beautiful sprites, smooth animations (except some instances when too many sprites populate the screen) and lots of colorful backgrounds.
-It seems developers have used all the colors an Amstrad can generate, simultaneously (27 in total)!
+I've never played such a game on an Amstrad CPC!
+The visuals and music are out of this world!
+Silmarils made overscan screens, beautiful sprites, smooth animations (except of some instances when too many sprites crowd the screen) and lots of colorful backgrounds.
+It seems the developers used all the colors an Amstrad can generate, simultaneously (27 in total)!
 Technically it is a very impressive game.
 There is also a sampled tune on the title screen while the gameplay sound uses Atari ST-like sound transfers (soundtracks and effects)!
 Overall, the game itself is a brilliant example of what an Amstrad could do if programmed properly!
 Well done Silmarils once more!
 And for the record, some members of the development team were later involved on the demo scene.